InternetNZ/srs-epp-client/README.md

 actions.

 Each action has a help message that shows all the possible options for that action and brief, what they do.
-Run `sxc help ACTION` to see that help, eg:
+Run `sec help ACTION` to see that help, eg:

 ```sh
 sec help domain-update